Rookbot/Rookbot/README.md

 - Ask me about **Java, Python, Math or anything really**

 Hi, I am currently a student at Programming and System Architecture at the University of Oslo's Department of Informatics.
 Previously I studied engineering, where I took a variety of different engineering math subjects, along with physics such as fluidmechanics and normal mechanics.
-All of my repositories are private since most of them are just my school subjects, and I am not allowed to have them public.
+All of my repositories are private since most of them are just my school projects which uses some of their API for course work, and I am not allowed to have them public.
 Thank you.

 <h3 align="left">Currently known programming languages:</h3>